How to Provide Alzheimer’s Care at Home

 The School of Public Health believes that everyone,

 Your purchase of Caring for a Loved One with Alzheimer’s Disease supports the School of Public Health faculty and students in their work to confront the major health challenges of our generation.
-A portion of every sale goes to funding scholarships.
-Your purchase will directly benefit your own health as well as those in your community.
+All profits earned by the University of California, Berkeley, from the sale of the White Papers fund scholarships, fellowships, and student grants, plus resources for student organizations and activities at the School of Public Health.
+Your purchase will directly benefit your health as well as the health of the greater community.

 Still not sure you’ll benefit from this Special Report?
 Caring for a Loved One with Alzheimer’s Disease comes with a risk-free guarantee of satisfaction: if you’re not satisfied with your DIGITAL special health report for any reason, simply contact Customer Service for a prompt refund of your full purchase price of $29.95.